 - Walking tour of Antibes, including the Musée Picasso, Château Grimaldi

 - Cap d’Antibes scenic drive

 - Jardin de la Villa Fort France, Châteauneuf-Grasse

-Then, we take a scenic tour of the Cap d’Antibes by bus, stopping to admire the bust of Victor Hugo gazing out to sea, the wonderful view from Plateau de la Garoupe, the homes of Graham Greene (who, in spite of his wealth, roughed it in a one-room apartment), Scott Fitzgerald, Nikos Kazantzakis (author of Zorba the Greek) and Jacques Prévert.
+Then, we take a scenic tour of the Cap d’Antibes, stopping to admire the bust of Victor Hugo gazing out to sea, the wonderful view from Plateau de la Garoupe, the homes of Graham Greene (who, in spite of his wealth, roughed it in a one-room apartment), Scott Fitzgerald and Nikos Kazantzakis (author of Zorba the Greek).